If you’ve ever had to throw on a hat to cover up your greasy hair on a bad hair day, you aren’t alone.

 If you want to get rid of excess oil but also want to make sure that your damaged hair stays protected, try this shampoo.

 Lia Hakim, master hair stylist and founder of Totally Hott Salon in Westchester, New York, says this product is one of her top choices for the best shampoo for oily hair.
 This shampoo promotes strength and prevents breakage by infusing your fine hair with vitamin B6 and biotin while ridding the scalp of excess oil.
-It’s also color-safe.
+It’s also a color-safe shampoo.

 Best Exfoliating Shampoo for Oily Hair